shapr/ma125/README.md

-ma125
+MA125
 =====

-Calculus 1 at una.edu
+Calculus 1 at http://una.edu/ for Sprint 2013